Everything We Know About Marvel’s ‘Ant-Man’

 After countless denials, Paul Rudd was officially announced to be playing the lead role in 'Ant-Man' a few weeks ago.
 At the time, we didn't know which version of the character he would be playing, but we now know that he'll be taking on Scott Lang.
 We know this because the legendary Michael Douglas will be lending his gravitas to Hank Pym, instantly making this one of the most creatively cast superhero movies in a long while.
 Douglas is a living legend and Rudd is a talented comedic actor who's been on the verge of superstardom for some time -- this could be what makes him into a true leading man.

-Director Edgar Wright has been attached to the 'Ant-Man' movie for a long, long time (since before the Marvel movie universe was even a thing!) and in a 2006 interview, he mentioned that his script was essentially a heist movie that dealt with several generations of Ant-Men.
+Edgar Wright was attached to the 'Ant-Man' movie for a long, long time before he eventually dropped out (since before the Marvel movie universe was even a thing!) and in a 2006 interview, he mentioned that his script was essentially a heist movie that dealt with several generations of Ant-Men.
 This take seems to still be in play, confirmed by the casting of the older Douglas and the young Rudd.
 Exact details are still hush-hush, but a quickly changed Variety headline described Douglas as the "villain" of the movie, which is either mistake or a huge, massive spoiler ... and believe us, it wouldn't take much to make the conflicted, damaged Hank Pym into a bad guy.

 The answer to the question posed above can be answered with one name: Edgar Wright.
 Ant-Man may not be a well known, marketable or even particularly beloved superhero (to be fair, Iron Man wasn't any of those a decade ago), but Wright is one of the most respected filmmakers working today, with films like 'Shaun of the Dead,' 'Scott Pilgrim vs. the World' and 'The World's End' under his belt.
 Mainstream audiences will still have to be sold on this utterly bizarre superhero, but every cinephile in the world pre-bought a ticket when Wright's involvement as director and co-writer became 100% official.